 Whether you're trying to save money or have a tendency to be lonely, having a roommate is a viable option.
 Before you enter into this type of living situation, understand what you are getting into.

 Particularly in urban areas, having a roommate can have several benefits.
-Here are some reasons why people choose to share their living space.
+Here are some reasons why people choose to share an apartment or house.

-- You will share the cost of your living space.
+- You will share the cost of your living space and save money.

 - There is some security in having more than one person in a house or apartment.